 Oral samples from the father do not require any intervention by a healthcare professional and saliva samples can be taken at home and even kept for several weeks until the start of the analysis.

 Before ordering, plan the blood test!

 The analysis of the prenatal paternity test can only be carried out within 10 days from the blood test.
 You must therefore ensure that the blood samples are sent on the same day as the blood test .

 - In order to return your samples, you must contact the laboratory a few days before the blood test to arrange collection.
-The transport to the laboratory takes a few days and you will have a new tracking number.
+The delivery to the laboratory takes a few days and you will have a new tracking number.

-How to send samples quickly?
+How can we send samples quickly?

 Paternity Test Results

 Order your DNA test kit online